MicrosoftDocs/Viva/Viva/learning/configure-successfactors-content-source.md

 By checking this checkbox, you're allowing Viva Learning to fetch user information, user assignments, and completed courses.
 The user information from the LMS is only used for user mapping, and doesn't remain in storage.
 Only mapping-related information is deduced.

 >[!NOTE]
->The full sync file needs to be generated from SAP SuccessFactors if you enable the learner record sync at a later stage after enabling catalog sync
+>The full sync file needs to be generated from SAP SuccessFactors if you enable the learner record sync at a later stage after enabling catalog sync.

 ### Prerequisite for learner record sync